oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/device_global/README.md

 The `device_global` class is an extension that introduces device-scoped memory allocations into SYCL that can be accessed within a kernel using syntax similar to C++ global variables; the class has unique instances per `sycl::device`.
 Similar to C++ global variables, a `device_global` variable has a namespace scope and is visible to all kernels within that scope.

 A `device_global` class is instantiated from a class template.
 The template is parameterized by the type of the underlying allocation, and a list of properties.
-The type of the allocation also encodes the size of the allocation for potentially multidimensional array types.
+The type of the allocation also encodes the size of the allocation, for example in this code sample the `device_global` is templated on `int[kVectorSize]`, which will instantiate a memory of size `sizeof(int) * kVectorSize`.
 The list of properties lets you control the functional behavior of the `device_global` instance to enable compiler and runtime optimizations.
 In this code sample two properties are used, `device_image_scope` and `host_access_write`.

 * The `device_image_scope` property limits the scope of a single instance of a `device_global` from a device to a `device_image`.
 The `device_image_scope` property is required.